manthanank/learn-javascript/README.md

 } while (i < 5);
 ```

+### for in loop

-**for in** - This type of loop is used to iterate over the enumerable properties of an object.
+This type of loop is used to iterate over the enumerable properties of an object.

 ```javascript
 let obj = {a: 1, b: 2, c: 3};